DDMAL/UMIL/README.md

 The Vite dev server will run on `localhost:5173` and work in conjunction with the Django development server.
 Make sure both servers are running for the full development environment to work properly.

-Note: Any changes to the frontend files (TS/CSS) will trigger hot module replacement (HMR) or a full page reload, allowing you to see your changes immediately without manually refreshing the page.
-HMR doesn't support images yet.
+Note: Any changes to the frontend files will trigger hot module replacement (HMR) or a full page reload, allowing you to see your changes immediately without manually refreshing the page.
+HMR for TypeScript and CSS files is handled by django-vite, whereas HMR for images is managed by mounting the Nginx Docker volume to the local images folder.

 ### Debugging